Hustonb/SQL-Competency-and-Visualization-Sales-Data/README.md

 6. Created Tableau dashboard to visualize KPIs and trends: https://public.tableau.com/app/profile/benedict.robert.huston1540/viz/SalesDashboard_17137287157470/Orders?publish=yes

 ### Installing and Executing Scripts:
 To run the SQL scripts for yourself, download the two scripts in this repository.
-First, run PopulateTables.SQL in order to create the tables and fill them with data.
-Then run the different queries in the ALLEDA.sql script to gain insight into the data.
+First, run PopulateTables.sql in order to create the tables and fill them with data.
+Then, run the different queries in the ALLEDA.sql script to gain insight into the data.

 ### References:
 1. https://generatedata.com/generator